 “Why?”
-I cried, “Why did you do that?
-Why did you save me?”
+I cried, choking on each word, “Why did you do that?”

-Her eyes began filling with tears I had never seen before, and it only made me cry even harder.
+Her eyes filled with tears I had never seen before, and never thought possible.
+It only made me cry even harder.
 She weakly pressed something in my hand and gave me a faint smile as the tears rolled down her cheeks, “love” she whispered.

-I died at that moment, crying the hardest I ever have before, screaming my pain for the planets to hear.
-Let them come kill me, I didn’t care, my heart was ripped out of my chest from losing the one person who was closest to me, who understood me the best.
+I died at that moment, crying the hardest I ever have.
+All I felt was the pain in my heart.
+I lost the one person who was closest to me, who understood me the best.
 I was gone.
-Nothing else in the galaxy mattered anymore.
+Suddenly nothing else in the galaxy mattered anymore.

 This couldn’t be right, I saved her.
 She was alive and well in my arms a few moments ago, and now... she was gone.
 The sudden shift of emotions tortured my heart and mind.